twosigma/marbles/README.md

 ## Future Work

 `marbles` is the first step toward extending `unittest` to support assertions we may want to express about resources.
-Future extensions will most likely focus on enabling test authors to pass trivially different/dynamic resources to the same test cases.
+Future extensions will most likely focus on:
+1. enabling test authors to pass trivially different/dynamic resources to the same test cases, and
+2. enabling better programmatic interaction with test failures to make it easier to aggregate them into a single report covering multiple resources